Priyadharshinik4/Testimonial-Page-using-HTML-and-CSS/README.md

 # Testimonial-Page
-Created a Testimonial Page using HTML and CSS
+This project showcases a responsive and visually appealing testimonial page built using HTML and CSS.